GuilianCD/esup-otp-cas-server/README.md

 - handle other CAS server session timeout (via shorter session lifetime)

 Features not yet implemented
-- conditionally limit the allowed methods
+- conditionally limit the allowed methods ==> it can be done into esup-otp-manager

 ### Drawbacks of esup-otp-cas-server compared to using Apereo CAS MFA (esup-otp-cas)